Active Particles Destabilize Passive Membranes

 We present a theory for the interaction between active particles and a passive flexible membrane.
 By explicitly solving for the pressure exerted by the active particles, we show that they \textit{reduce} the membrane tension and bending modulus and introduce novel \textit{non-local} contributions to the membrane mechanics.
 This theory predicts activity-induced instabilities and their morphology are in agreement with recent experimental and simulation data.

 Cells are intrinsically active systems, maintained far from equilibrium by continuous energy consumption.
 Two hallmark behaviors, reproduction by mitosis and feeding by phagocytosis, require major morphological manipulations mediated by active cytoskeletal forces on the cell membrane~\cite{May2001,Pollard2009,Rottner2019,Welf2020}.
+Pathogenic bacteria such as \textit{Listeria} and \textit{Shigella} similarly harness localized active forces to deform host cell membranes and invade neighboring cells~\cite{Pizarro-Cerd2016,Friedrich2012}.
 Understanding how localized active stresses induce large-scale deformations in flexible membranes is key to unraveling these processes.

 Recently, synthetic model systems, such as vesicles loaded with bacteria~\cite{Takatori2020}, Janus colloids~\cite{Vutukuri2020} or magnetic rollers~\cite{Kim2025}, have allowed the interplay between active mechanics and membrane response to be examined.
 Through interactions with the active particles, the vesicles can exhibit non-equilibrium fluctuation spectra~\cite{Takatori2020} and extreme shape instabilities~\cite{Vutukuri2020}, including division~\cite{Kim2025}.